Ruvyrom/Ruvomain-Protocole/README.md

 ***Note***
 > You have now the possibility to **[import](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Imports/README.md)** your personnal `.json` files list (for S24+ or other devices) with v2 version of this script and `/Imports` folder
->
+> you can too modify [ruvomain_tier*_stable.json](https://github.com/Ruvyrom/Ruvomain-Protocole/tree/main/Configs/S24%2B) files in your convenience before applying

 > This project includes a Makefile to facilitate auditability and execution. **install** `make` for [Using the Makefile](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Docs/Using-the-Makefile.md).
 Run `make audit` to verify the integrity of the scripts.

-With this script, you can modify [ruvomain_tier*_stable.json](https://github.com/Ruvyrom/Ruvomain-Protocole/tree/main/Configs/S24%2B) files in your convenience before applying:

 ### 🐧 For Linux users:
 1. **Prerequisites:**